liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

 ???+info "Architecture"
     A traditional architecture is shown below.
 This architecture consists of 4 layers.

-    - The fabric layer provides tailored interfaces to allow sharing resources within a virtual organization.
+    The **fabric layer** provides tailored interfaces to allow sharing resources within a virtual organization.

-    - The connectivity layer consists of communication protocols for supportinggrid transactions
+    The **connectivity layer** consists of communication protocols for supportinggrid transactions.

-    - The resource layer is responsible for managing a single resource.
+    The **resource layer** is responsible for managing a single resource.

-    - The collective layer deals with handling access to multiple resources.
+    The **collective layer** deals with handling access to multiple resources.

-    - The application layer consists of the applications that operate within a virtual organization
+    The **application layer** consists of the applications that operate within a virtual organization

     <img src="img/01-08.png" alt="drawing" style="width:200px;"/>
     <img src="img/grid.png" alt="drawing" style="width:200px;"/>